ilanman/alpaca-agentic-cli/README.md

 # Alpaca Agentic Trading CLI

 A command-line agent that lets you interact with the [Alpaca MCP server](https://github.com/alpacahq/alpaca-mcp-server) using OpenAI-powered LLMs for true natural language, tool-augmented trading.
-Features include privacy-preserving disposable queries, per-request token usage reporting, and robust tool logging.
+Features include privacy-preserving disposable queries, per-request and cumulative token usage reporting, and robust tool logging.

 ---